melissamoorehead/tcwdc/README.md

 # tcwdc
-All of the code/materials I've used for The Complete Web Developer Course.
+All of the code I've used for The Complete Web Developer Course.